 These descriptions feel lacking, snobbish, and often lean on outdated Oriental Mysticism.
 That's because 9 times out of 10, the author is a wine expert.
 Sake is not wine.
 If the author doesn't include some Sake credentials, proceed with extreme skepticism.

 Often referred to in English as "Rice Wine", Sake is sometimes scored at wine competitions.
 Don't get me wrong, Sake is a refined, premium beverage with complexity, depth, and value on par with fine wine.
 The problem is that most wine experts scoring them are not Sake experts.

-Often referred to as "Rice Wine", Sake is sometimes scored at wine competitions.
-The intention to measure Sake as a premium beverage with complexity, depth, and value on par with fine wine is well-meaning and deserved.
-Unfortunately, the scores come from wine experts with barely any experience drinking Sake.
-The scores mean less than Yelp reviews of Pho restaurants in America - mostly written by people who might not even like an authentic-tasting bowl if they found one.
-A primary difference when scoring Sake versus wine is the bouquet or "nose".
-Traditionally, Sake has had a muted or subtle fragrance.
-Modern Sake can smell just as bold and complex as any wine if brewed with that intention but it does not need to.
-Without an accurate understanding of Japanese expectations of Sake, these scores are skewed by a lack of perspective, so go ahead and ignore them!
+One common mistake when scoring Sake like wine is in the bouquet or "nose".
+Traditionally, Sake has a purposely muted or subtle fragrance.
+Modern Sake can smell just as bold and complex as any wine if brewed with that intention, but it does not need to.
+Without an accurate understanding of Japanese expectations of Sake, these scores are skewed by cultural bias, so go ahead and ignore them!